Skip to main content

 • Delete — remove a deliverable with the X button.
 The matching text section is also removed from the editor.

 These settings are enforced server-side.
-Regardless of how the agent interprets your brief, the aspect ratio, quality, duration, and references you set are exactly what gets produced.
+Regardless of how the agent interprets your brief, the aspect ratio, quality, duration, model, and references you set are exactly what gets produced.

 Inline asset references